OR VET qualification

 As a graduate, you will be prepared for employment in aviation management.
 You will also be able to apply your management skills to many areas of the aviation industry including: airlines, air traffic service providers, maintenance and repair organisations, and government organisations, such as the Australian Defence Force and the Civil Aviation Safety Authority (CASA).

 Our graduates have been successful in gaining a range of flying and management positions with organisations such as Cathay Pacific, Emirates, Etihad, Jetstar, Qantas and Regional Express as well as Airservices Australia and CASA.
-We also have a direct entry agreement with the Royal Australian Air Force.

 Graduates of the Bachelor of Aviation Management may be eligible to apply for entry to the Graduate Certificate in Aviation Management (3112) or the Master of Aviation Management (5647).